Have you ever seen black hairy caterpillars and wondered what they were? If so, you’re not alone!

 The Papilionidae family, which has a relatively wide number of members that may be found worldwide, includes the pipevine swallowtail (Battus philenor).

-Swallowtail caterpillars have the ability to exert or extend an orange-forked “tongue” when they feel threatened.
+Swallowtail caterpillars can exert or extend an orange-forked “tongue” when they feel threatened.Â

-Although it originates beneath the insect’s head and is not actually a tongue, it resembles a snake’s forked tongue.
+Although it originates beneath the insect’s head and is not a tongue, it resembles a snake’s forked tongue.

 This illusion of an enraged snake rather than a delectable caterpillar is complete in many species with convincing fake eye patterns.
 And to top it all off, osmeteria have an overripe fruit fragrance!